prodypanda/copytabs/README.md

 This extension contributes the following settings:

+- `copytabs.copyToClipboard`: Copy tabs content directly to clipboard instead of opening in a new tab (default: false).
 - `copytabs.includeFileTypes`: File types to include in the copy process.
 Leave empty to include all files.
 - `copytabs.excludeFileTypes`: File types to exclude from the copy process.
 - `copytabs.separatorLine`: The separator line to use between files.